 The original Violence Against Women Act (VAWA) was passed in 1994 and signed into law by then President, Bill Clinton.
 As you can imagine, the original act was not explicitly trans-inclusive.
 However, when the VAWA came up for reauthorization in 2012, lawmakers worked to ensure that trans people were covered.

 Republicans in the House and Senate fought the reauthorization of VAWA because it was explicitly inclusive of LGBT people and had provisions for helping battered undocumented immigrants.
-Additionally, the The U.S. Conference of Catholic Bishops came out against VAWA specifically because would not allow groups to discriminate against the abused and battered based on their “sexual orientation” and “gender identity.”
-In February 2013, the House (286 to 138) and Senate (78 to 22) voted to reauthorize VAWA and President Obama signed the reauthorizetion on March 11, 2013.The VAWA supports a number of grant programs the at-risk trans community may benifit from.
-These programs include, transitional housing, court training and improvement, stalker reduction, victim assistants, sexual assault services, civil legal assistance, efforts aimed at combating abuse in public housing and more.
+Additionally, The U.S. Conference of Catholic Bishops came out against VAWA specifically because would not allow groups to discriminate against the abused and battered based on their “sexual orientation” and “gender identity.”
+In February 2013, the House (286 to 138) and Senate (78 to 22) voted to reauthorize VAWA and President Obama signed the reauthorization on March 11, 2013.The VAWA supports a number of grant programs the at-risk trans community may benefit from.
+These programs include transitional housing, court training, and improvement, stalker reduction, victim assistance, sexual assault services, civil legal assistance, efforts aimed at combating abuse in public housing and more.